ghuntley/ghuntley-monorepo-retired/web/ghuntley.com/input/workshops/unoplatform/index.md

 # workshop audience and size

-Some knowledge of unix-like command lines and some programming experience are required, but no prior knowledge of Nix and NixOS themselves is required.
+Some knowledge of programming experience in .NET is required, but no prior knowledge of the Uno Platform or WebAssembly is required.
 There's always a breadth of competency and experience so I tailor the pace and depth accordingly.
 Often this means a combination of one-on-one time with some participants whilst setting stretch goals for others.
 Ultimately, everyone gets the opportunity to be challenged whilst not being overwhelmed.

 I try to aim for between 15 and 30 participants in a workshop.
 This keeps the numbers high enough to get robust group discussion going and low enough to ensure I can provide individual support as required.
 Whilst I've run with both smaller and larger groups, this is the "sweet spot".